 You spend the morning in Þórsmörk with the possibility of walking along one of its numerous paths.
 For example, visit the Sönghellir cave (“Song cave”) or climb the small mountain of Valahnúkur from where magnificent views can be enjoyed, before taking the afternoon bus back to Reykjavík.
 Arrive at Reykjavik Central bus Station at around 19:30 h.
 No overnight is included

-No meals are included in the price, but a food package can be additionally booked.
-Special dietary meals are not possible on self guided tours.
+No meals are included in the price, but a food package can be additionally booked together with luggage transport.
+Special dietary meals are not possible on self-guided tours.
 Please, note that you have to bring your own food from Reykjavik for the whole tour as the huts do not serve any drinks and meals.

 This is a demanding but rewarding trek (read more about difficulty grades).
 It is appropriate for physically active walkers with some experience in trekking in mountainous terrain with a backpack.
 Children under 7 years are not allowed on this tour.
 The tour is not suitable for solo walkers.
 The walks are 6 – 7 hours per day.
 The trail is well marked, so the navigation is easy.
 The main difficulty is crossing rivers.
 You will get some advice about this in the roadbook.